 - Buying products only from responsible companies.
 The difficulty of defining what is responsible has been partly overcome through ethical investment criteria, but this is possibly not widely enough understood to be a major influence;

-- Watching TV and other programs improve safety knowledge and encourages safe behaviour from an early age.
+- Watching TV and other programs improve safety knowledge and encourages safe behavior from an early age.

 Good comprehensible legislation should have a positive effect on health and safety standards.
 Taken together, legislation and enforcement can affect standards by: